 What is vitamin D?

-Other ways our bodies use vitamin D include:
+Other functions of vitamin D include:

-- to regulate more than 200 genes;
+- regulating more than 200 genes;

-- to promote heart muscle function;
+- promoting heart muscle function;

-- to act as a hypotensive mediator;
+- functioning as a hypotensive mediator and

-- to promote skeletal development in children.
+- promoting skeletal development in children.

 How much vitamin D do I need?